Skip to main content

 Key takeaways

-Shilajit, also called mumie or mineral pitch, is a mineral-rich, sticky substance typically found in the rocks of the Himalayan mountains formed by centuries of decomposition of plants.
-It is gaining popularity as a dietary supplement, due to its potential health benefits, such as increasing energy levels, reducing inflammation, and improving iron deficiency anemia
+Shilajit, also called mumie or mineral pitch, is a mineral-rich, sticky substance typically found in the rocks of the Himalayas, formed over centuries by the decomposition of plants.
+It is gaining popularity as a dietary supplement due to its potential benefits, such as increasing energy levels, reducing inflammation, and supporting healthy iron levels.

 “Shilajit is traditionally taken as a resin in small amounts but can also be consumed as a dried powder, capsules, or as a liquid extract,” says Katie Silcox, founder of Shakti School, an ayurvedic medicine school for women.

-But just because something is popular doesn’t mean it’s good for you.
-Here we look at the medical research behind shilajit and explore the health and wellness benefits.
+Supplements have become popular, but is shilajit good for you?
+Here, we look at the medical research and explore the Himalayan shilajit benefits for health and wellness.

 10 health benefits of shilajit

-Shilajit contains an abundance of fulvic acid, humic acid, minerals, proteins, and dibenzo-α-pyrones—an important group of metabolites that have antioxidant, antiallergic, and antimicrobial properties.
-Here are the 10 ways these could improve your health.
+Shilajit contains abundant fulvic acid, humic acid, minerals, proteins, and dibenzo-α-pyrones, which are an important group of metabolites with antioxidant, antiallergic, and antimicrobial properties.
+Here are 10 shilajit benefits that could improve your overall health.

 1. Reduce inflammation

-Similar to ashwagandha, shilajit is thought to reduce inflammation in the body.
-Shilajit resin contains fulvic acid, which may play a role in preventing or reducing inflammation.
+Like ashwagandha, shilajit is thought to reduce inflammation throughout the body.
+Shilajit resin contains fulvic acid, which may help prevent or reduce inflammation and oxidative stress.

-Inflammation is a natural response by the body’s immune system to protect itself from harmful bacteria or during an injury.
-However, chronic inflammation can contribute to many medical conditions, including arthritis, diabetes, atherosclerosis, and neurological diseases.
+Inflammation is a natural response of the body’s immune system to protect itself from harmful bacteria or to respond to an injury.
+However, chronic inflammation can contribute to many health conditions, including arthritis, diabetes, atherosclerosis, and neurological diseases.
 Since shilajit has anti-inflammatory properties, it may help reduce the risk of these and other inflammatory conditions.

 2. Reduce aging

-Additionally, a recent randomized, double-blind study indicated that dietary supplementation with shilajit extract may have collagen-promoting effects and may help reduce age-related bone loss.
+Additionally, a randomized, double-blind study indicated that dietary supplementation with shilajit extract may promote collagen production and help reduce age-related bone loss.
+However, more research is needed in other people, as this study was done in postmenopausal women with osteopenia (low bone density).

 3. Improve bone health

-Researchers in the above-mentioned randomized study found a significant increase in bone mineral density in a group of postmenopausal women receiving shilajit supplementation compared to a group receiving a placebo.
-The study indicates that by decreasing bone turnover, shilajit may reduce bone loss and the risk of bone fractures and osteoporosis—particularly in high-risk populations.
-Bone turnover is the rate at which bone cells called osteoclasts break down bone tissues to rebuild the bones.
-An accelerated bone turnover increases the risk of osteoporosis.
+Researchers in the above-mentioned randomized study found that bone mineral density in postmenopausal women was preserved more while receiving shilajit supplementation than a placebo.
+The study suggests that by decreasing bone turnover, shilajit may help reduce bone loss and the risk of bone fractures and osteoporosis, particularly in high-risk populations.
+Bone turnover is the rate at which bone tissue is broken down by cells called osteoclasts and rebuilt by cells called osteoblasts.
+An accelerated breakdown of bone increases the risk of osteoporosis.

 4. Improve symptoms of Alzheimer’s disease

 Alzheimer’s is a progressive neurodegenerative disease characterized by a decline in memory, learning, thinking, and organizational skills.
-According to some research, shilajit may help prevent or slow down the progression of Alzheimer’s because fulvic acid, which has antioxidant properties, prevents inflammation and the build-up of tau protein in the nervous system.
-Too much tau protein can trigger brain inflammation and brain tissue damage.
+According to some preliminary research, shilajit may have neuroprotective effects, helping to manage the progression of Alzheimer’s by preventing the build-up of tau protein in the nervous system.
+A buildup of abnormal tau protein can trigger brain inflammation and damage nerve cells.

-Another 2012 article suggests that a formula containing shilajit and vitamin B complex may be effective against Alzheimer’s disease.
-While these studies show promising results, it is crucial for researchers to carry out more research to fully establish its role in cognitive health.
+Another article suggests that a formula containing shilajit and vitamin B complex may offer support for brain health in those with Alzheimer’s disease.
+While these studies show promising results, it is crucial for researchers to conduct further studies to fully establish its role in cognitive health.

 5. Relieve symptoms of altitude sickness

-Traveling from a low to a high altitude can cause symptoms including lethargy or tiredness, insomnia, vomiting, dementia, and body pain.
-Traditional medicine practitioners believe that shilajit eases these symptoms because of its high fulvic acid and mineral content, which helps stimulate the immune system and promotes energy production in the body.
+Traveling from a low to a high altitude can cause symptoms including lethargy or tiredness, insomnia, vomiting, confusion, and body aches.
+Traditional medicine practitioners believe that shilajit eases these symptoms because of its high fulvic acid and mineral content, which helps stimulate the immune system and promote energy production in the body.

-Shilajit means “conqueror of mountains and destroyer of weakness” in Sanskrit, which comes from traditional Indian practitioners’ belief that the supplement can eliminate weakness or fatigue with its rejuvenating effect.
-In a 2012 animal study, researchers induced chronic fatigue syndrome (CFS) in rats for 21 days.
+Shilajit is often referred to as the “conqueror of mountains and destroyer of weakness” in Sanskrit, a term derived from traditional Indian practitioners’ belief that the supplement can eliminate weakness or fatigue through its rejuvenating effect.
+In an animal study, researchers induced chronic fatigue syndrome (CFS) in rats for 21 days.
 They found that shilajit helped reduce the symptoms of CFS by preventing problems in the mitochondria, also known as the powerhouse units inside cells.
 Although promising, more research is needed to confirm if these benefits extend to humans.

 7. Support men’s health

-Shilajit is believed to improve reproductive health and fertility in men by increasing total sperm count, sperm motility, and testosterone levels.
-A 2010 study found almost 50% of a group of 60 infertile males had an increase in sperm count after taking shilajit twice a day for 90 days.
-In another clinical study that enrolled 96 males between the ages of 45 and 55, researchers found an increase in total testosterone levels in the group receiving shilajit supplements for 90 days compared to the group receiving placebo.
+Improved reproductive health and fertility are potential shilajit benefits for men.
+It helps increase total sperm count, sperm motility, and testosterone levels.
+One study found that, on average, men who completed the study experienced a 61% increase in sperm count after taking 100 mg of shilajit twice daily for 90 days.
+In another clinical study that enrolled 96 males between the ages of 45 and 55, researchers found an increase in total testosterone levels in the group receiving shilajit supplements for 90 days compared to the group receiving a placebo.

-A lack of healthy red blood cells or hemoglobin in the blood can lead to anemia.
-Iron deficiency can also cause a type of anemia called iron deficiency anemia, which causes symptoms like headache, weakness, and fatigue.
-Since iron is a mineral in shilajit, it may help treat iron deficiency anemia, as indicated by an older study carried out on rat models.
+A lack of healthy red blood cells or hemoglobin can lead to anemia.
+Iron deficiency can also cause a type of anemia called iron deficiency anemia, which can cause symptoms such as headache, weakness, and fatigue.
+Since iron is a mineral in shilajit, it may help support iron levels in those with iron-deficiency anemia, as indicated by an older study in rat models.
 As a result, it may also help relieve symptoms like fatigue associated with the condition.
+However, more studies in humans are needed to verify its use for this purpose.

 Shilajit may also be good for heart health.
 After administering shilajit to a group of lab rats prior to inducing injury to their heart muscle, researchers in a study published in Cardiovascular Toxicology found that the group that received the shilajit treatment had less heart damage compared to the group that did not receive it.

-In another small 2003 study where researchers placed participants into two groups—a placebo group and a shilajit receiving group—the researchers found a decrease in cholesterol and triglyceride levels in the shilajit group.
+In another small study where researchers placed participants into two groups (a placebo group and a shilajit-receiving group), the researchers found a decrease in cholesterol and triglyceride levels in the shilajit group.
 Excess cholesterol and triglycerides in the blood can harden the arteries and cause plaques, increasing the risk of developing high blood pressure and heart disease.

 How to use shilajit

 Shilajit supplements are available in liquid, powder, or capsule form.
-The recommended dose is 300 mg to 500 mg per day.
+Clinical studies have typically used 300 mg to 500 mg per day, but there is no standard, recommended dose.
 The powder form is best absorbed when taken with milk.

 As with any supplement, discuss all medications and other supplements you are taking with a healthcare provider before starting shilajit.